 MATTOON – After high-fives were exchanged and a brief chat in right field, Mattoon players casually exited the field, angling for the grill and table outside the press box that was providing between-game nourishment.

 Some two hours later, they vacated the field in a similar manner, this time muddy, cold and wet.
 Players smacked their cleats together, a mostly fruitless attempt to rid them of the mud that had imbued itself on the bottoms.

-“Look at that,” one of said, incredulous, holding a cleat and gesturing toward slop that extended sideways beyond the bottom of the spikes, up onto the shoe itself.
+“Look at that,” one of them said, incredulous, holding a cleat and gesturing toward slop that extended sideways beyond the bottom of the spikes, up onto the shoe itself.

 They tarped the mound and home plate, gathered for final words from coach Jim Schmitz, and that was that.
 Everyone left swift and emotionless.
 There was no celebration, no trophy, no public acknowledgement of what was just accomplished earlier that day.

 Mattoon, with a 2-0 win over Effingham Saturday morning, clinched at least a share of the Apollo Conference title.
 A win in the second game of the doubleheader would have wrapped it up outright, though it was suspended in the fifth inning with Effingham leading 4-2, two hours into a turtle race that, with the wet and chilly weather, belonged in early March instead of mid-May.

 They’ll save the merriment for clinching the outright title, which they can do by beating Taylorville just once in a doubleheader Wednesday or coming back to win the resumption of the second game on Tuesday.

 “The first game was big,” pitcher Jackson Nichols admitted afterward.
 “But we definitely wanted to win that second one.”